JasminaPr/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines.md

 	- Draw points on image for visualisation using cv2.drawChessboardCorners().
 Example of the chessboard image with detected corners: [Chessboard_points_image].
 Rest of the images can be found in the same folder (./camera_cal/corners_detected*.jpg).
 	- after looping through images is done, calculate camera matrix (mtx) and distortion coefficients (dist) using "cv2.calibrateCamera()" based on detected points.
 	- save the values into dist_pickle dictionary.
+	- example of undistorted Chessboard image is given in [Undistorted_Chessboard].

 ### Pipeline (single images)